CptCartoon/Kanban-FullstackApp-Backend-ASP.NET-Core-API/README.md

 ## WARNING

-This is backend for [Kanban Project](https://github.com/CptCartoon/Kanban-FullstackApp-Angular-JavaSpring) which was orignally started in Java Spring
+This is ASP.NET Core 8 backend for [Kanban Project](https://github.com/CptCartoon/Kanban-FullstackApp) which was orignally started in Java Spring.